asd01248967/ExerciseRepostiry/exercise02/README.md

 2. [hosts](hosts) - For Ansbile used to  pattern mode, context is list you wanna be  ansbile managered node mechine's IP / FQDN / Hostname,can taking these mechine as group as well, then will flexible execute some particually jobs with order  requirements
 3. [playbook.yml](playbook.yml) - Ansible playbook, This file is major dirver ansible to execute every role's main.yml, have four role: common、db、webserver、php, every role contain main.yml file and as the case may be append template file
 4. [README.md](README.md) - Explain how this repositry's file used to what enviroment construct and how to usage
+5. [role](roles) - deppend particular purpose create mapping direction to finish job, and then by file in subdirecton to driver behave is
 ## Table of Contents

 - [Background](#background)